Acne during pregnancy, what solutions?

 A few little rules

-During periods of sun, it is advisable to apply total screen to your skin .
-Even if at the moment, the sun reduces the pimples, they appear even more numerous afterwards!
+During periods of sun, it is advisable to apply total sunscreen to your skin .
+Even if at the moment, the sun diminishes the pimples, they appear even more numerous afterwards!
 In addition, you will prevent pregnancy mask as well as acne scars.

-If you can, reduce the application of make-up and in particular foundations which can "suffocate" your skin.
-Also regularly clean your makeup brushes to remove excess oil or bacteria.
+If you can, reduce the application of makeup and especially foundations which can “suffocate” your skin.
+Also clean your makeup brushes regularly to remove excess oil or bacteria.

-Remove your make-up every evening, cleanse your face with a solution adapted to your skin and apply an anti-blemish treatment compatible with pregnancy .
+Remove your makeup every evening, cleanse your face with a solution suited to your skin and apply an anti-blemish treatment compatible with pregnancy .

-Pay attention to the products and treatments you apply to your skin to treat and reduce pimples during pregnancy .
+Be careful about the products and treatments you apply to your skin to treat and reduce spots during pregnancy .
 Several products are not recommended during pregnancy.
-For example, compositions based on certain essential oils may be prohibited because of their “neurotoxic” nature.
+For example, compositions based on certain essential oils may be prohibited due to their “neurotoxic” nature.
 We also advise you to avoid irritating substances such as alcohol.
-Choose certified organic care, compatible with pregnancy and breastfeeding.
-Prefer treatments adapted to your skin (dry, combination to oily skin, skin with imperfections...) and preferably non-comedogenic .
-To check the ingredients of your cosmetics, you can use the "The truth about cosmetics" website.
+Choose certified organic treatments, compatible with pregnancy and breastfeeding.
+Prefer treatments adapted to your skin (dry skin, combination to oily skin, skin with imperfections, etc.) and preferably non-comedogenic .
+To check the ingredients in your cosmetics, you can use the “The Truth About Cosmetics” website.

 Lifestyle

-An unbalanced, fatty and vitamin-poor diet should be avoided.
-Indeed, the foods you eat are more or less aggravating factors for the condition of your skin.
-Drink water several times a day, alternating with herbal teas, for example.
-Eat several fruits and vegetables a day.
+An unbalanced, fatty diet low in vitamins should be avoided.
+In fact, the foods you eat are more or less aggravating factors in the condition of your skin.
+Drink water several times a day, alternating with herbal teas for example.
+Eat several fruits and vegetables per day.

 Stress

 Stress has a real impact on sebum production.
-More than once we have heard that " our skin is the reflection of our emotions, that is to say that through it, it is all our discomfort that shines through ".
-You can practice an activity, in agreement with your midwife or doctor, such as swimming or yoga.
-You can practice meditation, read a good book or practice a good massage with the Generous Soothing Oil certified ORGANIC from Laboratoires Téane.
-In addition to giving you a moment of well-being, this oil will prevent the appearance of stretch marks: a perfect 2-in-1!
+More than once we have heard that “ our skin is the reflection of our emotions, that is to say that through it, all our discomfort shines through ”.
+You can practice an activity, in agreement with your midwife or a doctor, such as swimming or yoga.
+You can practice meditation, read a good book or even have a good massage with the certified ORGANIC Generous Soothing Oil from Laboratoires Téane.
+In addition to providing you with a moment of well-being, this oil will prevent the appearance of stretch marks: a perfect 2-in-1!

-It is better to use natural solutions to treat its imperfections.
-If your acne persists, you can also consult a dermatologist to find a routine that suits your skin's needs.
+Better to use natural solutions to treat imperfections.
+If your acne persists, you can also consult a dermatologist to find a routine tailored to your skin's needs.

 ← Older Post Newer Post →